OldSmurf56/xpeng/README.md

    With a bit of luck you will get access to a number of free devices.
 2. With your Client ID you can create a Client secret according to this guide: https://developers.enode.com/api/reference#api-credentials.
    Keep your ClientID and Client Secret in a safe place - we will need this later on.
 4. Next step is to retrieve a token.
-To do this you have to send the following curl command to the enode server at https://oauth.production.enode.io/oauth2/token and replace ClientID:ClientSecret with your ClientID:ClientSecret:
+To do this you have to send the following curl command to the enode server at https://oauth.production.enode.io/oauth2/token and replace ClientID:ClientSecret with your values.

    curl https://oauth.production.enode.io/oauth2/token -X POST -u ClientID:ClientSecret -d "grant_type=client_credentials"

    The server will reply with a token that will expire after an hour.
 6. Within an hour (or you will have to update your token first) you can add your car to this Client; this is a bit tricky and also involves running Curl commands
    Open a command prompt from within Windows and run the following command and replace your_userID and your_access_token with your data.